-The funded ratio of the System increased from 41.4% to 41.5%.
-If market value of assets had been used in the calculation instead of actuarial (smoothed) value of assets, the funded ratio for the System would have been 36.2%, compared to 37.3% in the prior year.
-The decrease in the funded ratio on a market value basis is primarily due to the use of updated actuarial assumptions and unfavorable investment experience during the last fiscal year.
-Specifically, the market value of assets earned a -0.47% return determined using the method specified by GASB 67 and reported in the financial statement of the South Carolina Retirement Systems for the year ending June 30, 2016.
-The -0.6% return documented in this report was determined on a dollar-weighted basis and is net of expenses and assumed mid-year cash flows.
+The funded ratio of the System increased from 41.5% at July 1, 2016 to 41.8% as of July 1, 2017.
+If market value of assets had been used in the calculation instead of actuarial (smoothed) value of assets, the funded ratio for the System would have been increased from 36.2% to 39.1% in 2017.
+The increase in the funded ratio on a market value basis is primarily due to favorable investment experience during the last fiscal year and the State's contribution effort to finance the unfunded actuarial accrued liability.
+Specifically, the market value of assets earned a 11.9% return determined using the method specified by GASB 67 and reported in the financial statement of the South Carolina Retirement Systems for the year ending June 30, 2017.
+The 10.8% return documented in this report was determined on a dollar-weighted basis and is net of expenses and assumed mid-year cash flows.